ajsaule/Pick15/readme.txt

     - If all tiles have been selected show 'IT'S A DRAW' message and highlight reset button // glow under it?

 4. Scoring
-    - Write all scores and messages to the board as game progresses
+    - Write all scores and messages to the board as game progresses ❌
     - Add + 1 to the winning player's tally ❌
     - Calculate a percentage of wins for each player
     - Reset button resets the stored counts/ board's appearance/ score tally

 5. BONUS FEATURES
+    - Add info pane that on hover or tap shows info on how to play the game
     - Theme changer, allows user to change the bgcolors and glowing effects
     - Create a bot to play against
         - Random bot